genmauger/personal-portfolio/README.md

 ## Minimal Viable Product

+The MVP for this product would be to at least create a static website that closely resembles my final design in Figma.
+Beyond that, I will be using flexbox to add responsiveness to my website, and to make all content easily viewable on phone, desktop, and tablet.
+Finally, I will be using some transitions and keyframes to make my website feel more interactive and dynamic.

 ## Research

+Research and planning were easily the most important parts of this project for me.
+Once I had completed both a decided on my final design, coding my website was (besides a couple minor hitches), a fairly straightforward process.

-The initial stages of this project involved a large amount of research.
-My first step was to think of color themes that would provide inspiration for my color palette.
+The first step in my research was to think of themes that would provide inspiration for my color palette.
 I had a few ideas for this, ranging from the landscape I was surrounded by growing up, calming pastel colors, and bright hues found in city street art.
 The themes I considered included:

 - Country landscape
 - Inner city/urban areas (greys mixed with bright, vibrant colors)